gre90r/Audio-Recorder/README.md

 # 4 Run tests
 `./runTests.sh`

+# 5 Code Coverage report
+*TODO*

+run `codeCoverageReport.sh`

-# 5 Working with IntelliJ GUI Builder
+# 6 Working with IntelliJ GUI Builder
 if you continue working on the GUI from IntelliJ, you have to make sure, that all GUI Builder code is inside your source file.
 Go to *File > Settings > Editor > GUI Designer > Generate GUI into:
 Java source code*.

-# 6 License
+# 7 License
-TODO: check license for mp3 library
+TODO: check license for mp3 library when implementing it.